-However, in larger kitchens, the sous-chef is often the person who is responsible for the day to day workings of the kitchen, tasked with carrying out the will of the head chef in every aspect.
+However, in larger kitchens, the sous-chef is often the person who is responsible for the day-to-day workings of the kitchen, tasked with carrying out the will of the head chef in every aspect.
 Some larger restaurants may have more than one sous-chef, perhaps one for the day and another for the night shift.
 In restaurants where the head chef is the owner of the restaurant, the sous chef may take on many of the responsibilities of an executive chef, since the head chef is busy running the restaurant as a whole.

 Duties of the Sous Chef

-Every restaurant is different so there are no universal job duties for a sous chef.
+Every restaurant is different, so there are no universal job duties for a sous chef.
 Some of the duties that a sous chef might perform include:

 - working closely with the executive chef in all aspects, including helping to choose menu items and create dishes